metabrainz/musicbrainz-vm/VM-USAGE.md

      $ bin/turn-port db on
      $ bin/turn-port redis on

+## Collecting logs

+MusicBrainz slave server log can be retrieved directly by running this:

+     $ bin/tail-replication-log

 ## Troubleshooting

 If you get a mysterious error about containers not being started or some-such, try running this command: